Strong shift equivalence and algebraic K-theory: SSE/SE( ) =

+Naturally, one asks what statement would replace Theorem \ref{nonvanishingstabilizers} if $\calR$ is not assumed to be commutative. \begin{conjecture} For a ring $\calR$,

+where $\Sigma_{RM}$ is the set of reverse monic matrices (those of the form $A = I + \sum_{i=1}^{n}A_{i}t^{i}$) and $j_{*}$ is the map on $K_1$ induced by the localization map $j$ from $\calR [t]$ into its Cohn localization with respect to $\Sigma_{RM}$. \end{conjecture} The conjecture is true when $\calR$ is commutative, where the Cohn localization with respect to $\Sigma_{RMP}$ can be identified with the standard localization.\\

+Finally, we leave the following problem regarding the structure of the elementary stabilizer groups in general.

+\begin{elstabprob} For a square matrix $A$ over a ring $\calR$, find a satisfactory description of the elementary stabilizer $\ear$.
+In particular, when is $\ear$ trivial? \end{elstabprob}

-\section{SSE($\calR$)/SE($\calR$) = $\textnormal{NK}_1(\calR)$}
+\section{SSE/SE($A,\calR$) = $\textnormal{NK}_1(\calR)/\ear$}

-In this section we prove our main result, Theorem \ref{aplusn}.
+In this section we prove one of our main results, Theorem \ref{aplusn}, assuming the main result of the next section, Theorem \ref{finecentral}.

-To begin we state a part of a result from a 1936 paper of Fitting \cite{Fitting1936}; for an exposition and generalization, we recommend Warfield's paper \cite{Warfield1978}.
+To begin we state a matrix version of Theorem \ref{WarfieldLemma}.
 A slightly different formulation of Theorem \ref{fittingtheorem} is given in \cite[Lemma 9.1]{BS05}, with further commentary.
-We say a $k\times k$ matrix $A$ over $R$ is injective if matrix multiplication $x\mapsto Ax$ defines an injective map $ R^k \to R^k$.
+We say a $k\times k$ matrix $A$ over $\calR$ is injective if matrix multiplication $x\mapsto Ax$ defines an injective map $ \calR^k \to \calR^k$.